GitThePower/JASTMM/README.md

 # JASTMM
-Just another scheme to make money (legally through the power of investing!)
+Just another scheme to make money (legally through the power of investing!).

+I use a local-config/ directory to conceal my private credentials.

 # CDK TypeScript project!